Managing databases in Managed Service for PostgreSQL

 lcCtype: Character set locale.
 The default value isC. -

-extensions: Array of DB extensions.
-One array element contains settings for a single extension and has the following structure:extensions.name: Extension name.
+extensions: Array of database extensions.
+Each array element contains the configuration for a single extension and has the following structure:extensions.name: Extension name.

 Give a name according to the list of supported PostgreSQL extensions and utilities.